 Video shows terrified passengers fleeing Miami plane crash blaze

-Three were injured in crash
+Three people were injured in crash

 Passengers screamed and fled from the scene of a flaming plane crash at the Miami International Airport, video shows.